itk-dev/Urban-media-space/sites/all/modules/contrib/htmLawed/readme.txt

 9. When a new content-type is created, the htmLawed-settings to be used with it must be set; otherwise, the default settings will be used.

+10. The htmLawed filter allows use of custom functions during htmLawed filtering.
+If you want use of such functions, besdies setting appropriate values in the 'Config.' fields for the htmLawed module, you would need to have the functions accessible by htmLawed.
+One option is to have a custom PHP file with the functions in the root Drupal folder and have it included by Drupal by adding a 'require_once' call in the settings.php file.

-10. The latest version of Drupal 6 is recommended for use with this module.
+11. The latest version of Drupal 6 is recommended for use with this module.

 Filter workflow